This is India's period of cultural resurrection: MP CM on Mahakal corridor | Science-Environment

 The MP CM also shared on Twitter photographs of him performing 'puja' in the sanctum sanctorum of Mahakaleshwar Temple which he visited in the afternoon, along with his wife.

-After offering prayers, Chouhan and his wife, took part in the grand 'Mahakal ki Sawari', and describied it as an ''extraordinary moment''.
+After offering prayers, Chouhan and his wife took part in the grand 'Mahakal ki Sawari', and described it as an ''extraordinary moment''.

 After the ceremonial procession reached the Dussehra maidan, Chouhan performed a puja there.